Registrar, Melissa Steiner

 For current students, certifying enrollment is made simple by stopping by the Office of the Registrar and completing the Enrollment Certification Form or dropping a request in the campus mail.
 The request must bear your signature.
 When away from school or for alumni, please download the transcript/enrollment certification form on this web page and mail or fax it to the office of the Registrar.
 Please see above.
 Requests for certification of enrollment must come from the student.

-The Registrar is the primary designated school official for students in F-1 visa status.
-Inquiries should be directed to the Registrar regarding obtaining an F-1 visa, maintaining status, optional practical training and all other matters related to foreign students.
+The Registrar is the Primary Designated School Official (PDSO) and the Assistant to the Registrar is a Designated School Official (DSO) for students with an F-1 visa status.
+Inquiries should be directed to the Office of the Registrar regarding obtaining an F-1 visa, maintaining status, optional practical training, and all other matters related to international students.

 Current students who think they may be eligible for veterans’ benefits should contact the Office of the Registrar as soon as their plans to enroll at the college are complete.